5LYqv7LTvu/NmapAutoLoopScaner/README.md

 # NmapAutoLoopScaner
 Using Machintosh.

-You have to install pyton-nmap
+You have to install pyton-nmap\n
 $python3 -m pip install python-nmap